enpage/enpage/docs/guides/templates/index.md

 # Enpage Templates Overview

-Enpage templates are the building blocks of websites created on the Enpage platform.
-They are pre-designed layouts that can be used to create a website without any coding.
+Templates are the foundation of websites created on the Enpage platform.
+They are pre-designed layouts that enable users to build a website without any coding.

 ## Open technologies